materialsproject/dash-mp-components/components.md

 ## SearchGrid

 This is the whole search interface, wrapped in a React component.
+From a dash point of view, this component is opaque.
 Everything happens in the frontend.

-## MatSearchGrid / MatPrintViewContext / MAtMaterialsTable
+## MatSearchGrid / MatPrintViewContext / MatMaterialsTable

 This is the same interface.
 The search funnel and the result table are decoupled.
 The REST call happens in dash.
-See usage.py for more details
+See `usage.py`.
+The whole search is implemented there

+See `search_usage.py` for a very simple example of a card

 ```
 dash_mp_components.MatPrintViewContext(children=[